-What is Disruptive Behavior?
+What is Disruptive Behavior in the Workplace?

 This includes gossip, rude comments and negative or disparaging tones.
 Disruptive speech can lead to lowered morale and diminished performance.
 This has a very real impact on patient care.
 A study published in the June 2015 issue of the American Academy of Pediatrics examined the impact of rudeness in a simulated emergency scenario.
 In that study, in which 24 NICU teams participated in the simulation, some teams were exposed to unrelated rude comments by a “visiting expert” to determine how this exposure would impact their performance.
 The study concludes that “rudeness alone explained nearly 12% of the variance in diagnostic and procedural performance.”